 Today’s post celebrates the happy birthday anniversary of former Captain Tom Coyle.
-The talented Coyle was born on this date in Chicago, Illinois.
+The talented Coyle was born on this date in Dublin, Ireland, but grew up in Chicago, Illinois.
 Unfortunately, Tom Coyle passed away on October 9, 2012 at the age of sixty-two.

 Tom Coyle learned his lessons well and started eight games at right guard in 1970.
 He played well for Bo who expected a lot from his lineman.
 Michigan finished Coyle’s sophomore year with a record of 9 wins and 1 loss.
 The Wolverines finished second (6-1-0) to the Buckeyes, who beat them in the final game of the season.

 Coyle continued to play at a high level in 1971 and so did the Wolverines.
 He started all twelve games and Michigan finished the regular season with a perfect record of 10-0-0.
 In the Big Ten, the Wolverines won 8 games, lost 0 and tied 0 to win Bo’s first outright conference championship.
 Unfortunately, the season ended on a low note with a 12-13 loss to Stanford in the 1972 Rose Bowl.
 Tom Coyle started all twelve games that season.

 The Wolverines and Coyle came back strong in 1972.
 The hard-working Coyle was named one of the co-captains along with Randy Logan.
 Captain Tom Coyle started every game (11) and provided solid leadership on the field.
 Michigan finished the season a final record of 10 wins, 1 loss and 0 ties.
 The Wolverines shared the Big Ten title with OSU who beat them, again, in the last game of the 1972 season.
 Tom Coyle earned first-team All-Conference honors in 1972.